 The attendant opened one of the doors and pulled the tray out.
 He lifted a corner of the sheet covering the body.
 “Is this Conor O’Riley?”

-I stepped close to the tray and gazed at my friend’s face.
+I stepped closer to the tray and gazed at my friend’s face.
 I had prepared myself for the worst but found the most serene, peaceful expression on his face.
 I reached out and touched his cheek.
-“Yes – this is Conor O’Riley.”
+“Yes … this is Conor O’Riley.”

 The attendant waited until I moved back before covering Conor’s face and pushing the tray back and closing the door.
 “Come with me and I’ll release his effects.
-Do you know of any family members?”
+Did he have any family?”